Distinction of the Steinberg representation and the dual group of a symmetric space: Abstract

 \section{Abstract}

 We study the distinction of the Steinberg representation of a split reductive group $G$ with respect to a split symmetric subgroup $H \subset G$.
-We do that both over a $p$ adic field and over a finite field.
-We relate these distinction problems to problems about determining the existence of a non zero harmonic function on certain hyper graphs related to $X = G/H$.
-Under these assumptions we verify the relative local Langlands conjecture for the Steinberg representation by showing that over a $p$ adic field the Steinberg representation is $H$-distinguished if and only if its Langalnds parameter factors through the dual group of $X$.
+We relate this distinction problem to a problem about the existence of a non-zero harmonic function on a certain hyper-graph related to $X = G/H$.
+We verify the relative local Langlands conjecture for the Steinberg representation by showing that over a $p$-adic field the Steinberg representation is $H$-distinguished if and only if its Langlands parameter factors through the dual group of $X$.